 When it comes to developing an application for mobile users, there are two routes to reach users.
-A dedicated mobile software application like the ones you find in the Apple App Store or Google Android Marketplace is one route, or an HTML Web site optimized for mobile devices like Google.com, latimes.com, or one of many popular blogs.
+A dedicated mobile software application like the ones you find in the Apple App Store or Google Play Store (Android Apps) is one route, or an HTML Web site optimized for mobile devices like Google.com, latimes.com, or one of many popular blogs.

 Some of my favorite native apps for the iPhone include the Digitally Imported Radio app and Dungeon Hunter 3D game can’t be created on a mobile Web app.
 The radio app streams audio while detecting if a user is on WiFi or 3G, and allows multitasking (streaming radio while browsing Web or e-mail).
 The 3D game uses complex graphics APIs not possible on the Web right now.
 These hardware services simply aren’t available to Web developers.
 That is changing, however.

 The Case for HTML5 Web Apps

 Multi-touch gestures and location information is available on the iPhone, and possibly for Android phones as well.
 Carl Sjogreen of Nextstop, a location service based that was recently acquired by Facebook, talks about why his team decided to use HTML5 instead of a native iPhone app:

 Other companies are also stepping up development of HTML5-enabled mobile sites.
 YouTube just overhauled its mobile site and uses HTML5 video tags to power its video delivery along with a better designed user interface.
 Here’s what Alex Nicolaou, Engineering Manager, Google Mobile says on this Google Code Blog post